View Billie Riddle's Obituary on www.swtimes.com/ and share memories

 Billie Riddle

-She was born July 17, 1949, in Sallisaw to Fern Olean Moton and Ralph Rogers and passed away Feb.
-11, 2019, in Poteau.
-She was married to Truman "Wayne" Riddle on March 16, 1974, in Fort Smith.
-He preceded her in death on Oct.
-15, 2011.
-Mrs. Riddle was a factory worker at Baldor.

-She is survived by three sons, Richard, Frankie and Randal VonHolt; three grandchildren, Jadd Jeremiah, Brannon VonHolt and Tyler VonHolt; two great-grandchildren, Jaxon and Eli Jeremiah; and her siblings, Ralph Rogers and Kathy, Edward House and Kay, Randal House and Anna and Harper House and Kimberely.
+She is survived by three sons, Richard, Frankie and Randal VonHolt; three grandchildren; four siblings, Ralph Rogers and Edward, Randal and Harper House; and two great-grandchildren.